 For Law and Language students who entered Trinity before 2019/20, the Junior Sophister year abroad counts 35% towards the final degree grade.

-For Singles Honors Law and Joints Honors Law with Business/Political Science:
+For Singles Honors Law and Joints Honors Law with Business/Political Science/History:

-The deadline to apply is 12noon Wednesday 8th December 2021.
+The deadline to apply is 5pm Wednesday 30th November 2022.

-Please carefully read the School Erasmus and Exchange Programme Rules 2022/23.
+Please carefully read the Law School Erasmus and Exchange Programme Rules 2023/24.
 If you agree to abide by the rules, you can complete the online application form here.

-As you must complete the online application form in one sitting, we recommend that you fill out a practise word document form in advance.
+As you must complete the online application form in one sitting, we recommend that you fill out a practice word document form in advance.